 Smartsheet Cons & Limitations

-• While Smartsheet covers some project tracking needs, it lacks advanced features like built-in critical path analysis, earned value management and comprehensive scheduling logic found in Microsoft Project
+- Missing advanced features like critical path analysis, earned value and full scheduling logic

 Smartsheet Pricing